seoulstice/bike_share/README.md

 * Subscription Type
 * Zip Code

-As with `Station`'s, all attributes of a `Trip` need to be present to ensure data integrity.
+Note: Zip Code is a user-provided field, and may not be present on all records.
+Otherwise, as with `Station`'s, all attributes of a `Trip` need to be present to ensure data integrity.
 Don't forget your validations and tests for each validation.

 As with Iteration 1, be sure that you are working to normalize your database.
 This may mean using references to existing tables.
 At the end of this iteration users should be able to visit the following routes: